 Ian Desmond lost the final vote to Freddie Freeman of the Braves.
 That in itself is not hard to understand, even though I personally think Desmond was the most qualified to make the team.
 But the vote was a popularity contest.
 The Braves have a huge fan base that stretches throughout the Southeast.

 The more disturbing thing for the Nationals is that they have such a very small footprint of fans.
-The vote map can be used as proxy for a map of the team fan bases, especially when you look at where the Nats and Braves fans are.
-Atlanta had its AAA team in Richmond for 30 years until recently.
+The vote map can actually be used as a proxy for a map of the Nationals and Braves fan bases.
+Atlanta had a AAA team in Richmond for 30 years until recently.

 The map is below:

 As you can see, the Braves are a hugely popular team in an area the Nationals should own due to proximity.
 There is no reason that the Nationals can not have a fan base that stretched into the Carolinas considering there are no MLB teams between Half Street and Peachtree.
 This brings up some interesting questions to ponder about the Nationals franchise and the measurement of growth of the team popularity.

 Do the Nationals have any plans to grow the team’s fan base to become a regional team, or are they happy with the Washington Metro Area?